lafirm/lafirm/README.md

 Hi there! 👋

-I'm Lafir, a Mechanical Engineer tuning my HP's to become a better Data Analyst and Data Scientist.
+I'm Lafir, an Engineer looking for an oppurtunity to combine my analytical skills with mechanical engineering knowledge.

 Always a Learner! 🤓